EducationEmily V. Gordon Wants to Know: What's Keeping You From Writing Today?

 July 15, 2020

 Before you can even dissect what’s keeping you from writing, it’s good to be able to answer the question: what is your writing process?
 For Naomi, a great idea is met with self-doubt until it becomes physically uncomfortable to ignore.
-Then she reminds herself, “the only way I'll feel better is if I just write something, anything,” going on to add, “that doesn't mean it's all good, but I can like get out a trash draft pretty quickly once I accept the call to be the slayer.”
+Then she reminds herself, “the only way I'll feel better is if I just write something, anything.
+That doesn't mean it's all good, but I can get out a trash draft pretty quickly once I accept the call to be the slayer.”

 Jen’s process is a bit more of a ritual, devoting time to write three pages every morning to “keep that channel open between whatever's up there in your head and your hand.”
-One of the most beautiful metaphors that came out of this session (and there were many!) was when Jen likened her craft to building a church and said that her practice is showing up every day: “Morning pages are coming and opening the church doors and dusting the pews and making sure everything is ready.
+One of the most beautiful metaphors in this session (and there are many!) is when Jen likens her craft to building a church and said that her practice is showing up every day: “Morning pages are coming and opening the church doors and dusting the pews and making sure everything is ready.
 It doesn't mean God shows up, God might only show up a couple times a year, but if I'm not there every day, holding that space, I'm gonna miss it when she does show up.”
 Hell yeah.

 Emily recommends keeping “office hours” in a distraction-free environment dedicated to writing only, recalling, “I always had to have a corner [that] was like my writing corner and my laptop would go there and when I was in that corner, the only thing I could be doing was writing.
 I had to train myself that when I'm sitting at this laptop in this spot, it means I'm writing.”
 Remove the opportunity to get out of writing by carving out the time to do it regularly.

-After sharing their writing processes, Emily directed the conversation toward a less pleasant topic: what are our excuses for not writing?
+Emily directs the conversation toward a less pleasant topic: what are our excuses for not writing?
 Here are some of our (least) favorites and the responses you can give to that little voice in your head: